-Labor Day is a holiday to celebrate labor movement and workers' contributions to American development and achievements.
-Labor Day has its origins in the eight-hour day movement, which is eight hours for work, eight hours for recreation, and eight hours for rest.
+Labor Day is a holiday to celebrate the labor movement and workers' contributions to American development and achievements.
+Labor Day originates in the eight-hour day movement, which is eight hours for work, eight hours for recreation, and eight hours for rest.

-In the 1800s, most workers had to work over 12 hours a day and 7 days a week to maintain a basic living, which led to the appearance of labor unions organizing strikes to improve the poor working conditions.
+In the 1800s, most workers had to work 12 hours a day and 7 days a week to maintain a basic living, which led to labor unions organizing strikes to improve the poor working conditions.

-Many of the strikes turned violent at that time including the Haymarket Affair, which took place on May 4, 1886.
+Many of the strikes turned violent then, including the Haymarket Affair, which took place on May 4, 1886.
 The event started with a peaceful labor protest rally in support of the eight-hour workday near Chicago's Haymarket Square, and it turned into a riot when someone threw a bomb at police.
 At least seven police and four civilians died, and many were wounded.
-The Haymarket Affair is generally considered as the origin of Labor Day.
+The Haymarket Affair is generally considered the origin of Labor Day.

-In many countries, Labor Day is observed on May 1 each year to collectively demonstrate and recognize the efforts of the past labor movements.
+In many countries, Labor Day is observed on May 1 each year to demonstrate and recognize past labor movements' efforts collectively.

 The following is the list of Labor Day in the United States from 2022 to 2026.